thenightterorx/MultiCamFBT/README.md

  - Wired USB camera support only
  - Support for certain cameras only ? (this is to be better defined during initial development)
  - Minimal smoothing and motion prediction
- - openxr on Linux support
+ - openxr on Linux support (or OSC, this may be easier, I need to look into it)
  - Mostly Python -proof-of-concept- implementation (should be fast enough, just not ideal)

 Intermediate goals: